-Does Tempeh sound familiar to you?
-If you haven’t, then I’m not alone!
-Today is our lucky day for we are going to learn something new.
-I’m sure though that you have heard about tofu, soy sauce, and soy milk.
-They all come from soybeans.
-And Tempeh is part of their family too!
+Does tempeh sound familiar to you?
+If it doesn't, then you're not alone!
+Today is your lucky day because we are going to learn something new.
+I’m sure you have heard about tofu, soy sauce, and soy milk, which all come from soybeans.
+Well, tempeh is also part of the same family!

-Tempeh is an Indonesian soy food that has a hearty, earthy and meaty taste with a tender texture that’s so similar to mushrooms.
-Like tofu, it can also be used in many dishes that you like.
-Since I love tofu, I am excited to learn how tempeh tastes like.
-Where can I buy Tempeh?
-Do you happen to know where?
+It is an Indonesian soy food with a hearty, earthy, meaty taste and a tender texture similar to mushrooms.
+Like tofu, it can also be used in many dishes.
+Since I love tofu, I am excited to find out what tempeh tastes like and where I can buy it.
+Do you know where?

-Tempeh originally is from the island of Java, Indonesia.
-This is a local delicacy that’s being enjoyed by Indonesians way back hundreds of years ago, until today.
+Tempeh originally came from the island of Java, Indonesia.
+It is a local delicacy that has been enjoyed by Indonesians for hundreds of years, and it still is today.

-Tempeh is made from fermented soybeans.
-It helps break down the beans and makes it easier to digest.
-First, the beans are cracked, cooked and left for fermentation.
-Fermentation will take an average of 18 hours at room temperature.
+Tempeh is made from fermented soy beans.
+The fermenting helps to break down the beans and makes them easier to digest.
+First of all, the beans are cracked, cooked and left to ferment for an average of 18 hours at room temperature.

-Fermentation made the beans packed and bind together into a cake-like form.
-This process makes the soybeans easy to digest, packed with proteins, vitamins, minerals, and enzymes.
+Fermentation makes the beans bind together into a cake-like form.
+This process makes the soybeans, which are packed with proteins, vitamins, minerals, and enzymes, easy to digest.

-After discovering how healthy a food Tempeh can be, you’re now speculating where to find and buy them.
-Aren’t you?
+After discovering how healthy tempeh is, you’re probably speculating where to buy it, aren’t you?

-You’ll see in the local market that it’s being sold, rolled into banana leaves.
-However, you’ll be lucky to buy it that way nowadays.
-Though I like the traditional way, currently it’s commonly seen shrink-wrapped with plastic packages inside the fridge section of the supermarket.
+You can see it rolled into banana leaves in the local market, but you’ll be lucky to buy it that way nowadays.
+I like the traditional way, but it’s now more commonly shrink-wrapped into plastic packages inside the fridge section of the supermarket.

-Health food stores are more likely to sell Tempeh.
-You’ll even be amazed that you can buy them online.
-Of course, even frozen, Tempeh is highly perishable so it can only be shipped or delivered to selected areas.
+Health food stores are more likely to sell tempeh.
+You’ll be amazed that you can buy it online.
+Of course, even when it’s frozen, tempeh is highly perishable, so it can only be shipped or delivered to certain selected areas.

-As you open the package, Tempeh looks a beige hue with dark area or spots as a result of the fermentation method.
-It’s not hard to find Tempeh in every variety.
-You’ll be surprised to know that you can buy it natural, flavored, grilled or even barbecued.
+As you open the package, it looks beige in color with dark area or spots, as a result of the fermentation method.
+It’s not hard to find tempeh of every variety.
+You’ll be surprised to know that you can buy it either natural, flavored, grilled or even barbecued.

 Here is something awesome.
-If you found out that Tempeh is not really available in the supermarkets near you, you can, in fact, learn how to make them.
-Do you think it would be best to make one ourselves?
+If tempeh is not available in the supermarkets near you, you can learn how to make it.
+Do you think it would be best if we could make it ourselves?

-Here’s a short video showing how to make tempeh.
+Here’s a short video showing you how to make tempeh.
 Let’s take a look and learn.

-Tempeh is best for sandwiches, salads, cubed, sautéed, stir-fried, tempeh bacon, mimicking meat (substitute) and dishes that are spicy like curry.
-Better decide what you’re going to make first.
+Tempeh is best when it's used in sandwiches and salads, or cubed, sautéed, stir-fried, or used for tempeh bacon (as a meat substitute) and in spicy dishes like curry.
+It is best to decide what you’re going to make first of all.

-Don’t forget that the taste of Tempeh is a little exceptional.
-You’ve got to get used to it before you can say it’s really delicious.
-But of course, we have different tastes.
-It took me a long while to enjoy tofu with its smell.
-I’m going to find out how it is with tempeh.
+Don’t forget that tempeh's tastes a little different, so you’ll have to get used to it before you can say it’s really delicious.
+But of course, we all have different tastes.
+It took me a long while to enjoy tofu with its strong smell.
+Now I’m going to find out if it's the same with tempeh.